Modern Luxury

 LOCALS KNOW

-If Hawai‘i Island’s west coast is hot and arid, its east coast is the polar opposite.
-An average of 230 days of rain per year keep the area around Hilo incredibly lush and green.
-While the Kona coast boasts the island’s best beaches and clear, blue water, the Hilo side offers dramatic cliffs and a wild, rocky shoreline.
-Though it is Hawai‘i Island’s capital city, Hilo retains its quiet, vintage charm with historic buildings and plantation-style residences.
-Each spring, the town sees a flurry of activity for the Merrie Monarch Festival, Hawai‘i’s premier hula competition.
-Further north, the Hāmākua Coast is dotted with small villages blessed with enviable views and more waterfalls than you can count, including the famous ‘Akaka Falls.
+The east coast of Hawai‘i Island is lush and green thanks to the average of 230 days of rain annually it receives.
+Hilo may be the state’s second biggest city, but it has retained its quiet, vintage charm with historic buildings and plantation-style residences.
+It bursts with life every spring for the week-long Merrie Monarch Hula Festival.
+North of Hilo, the narrow road winds over bridges and through towering foliage along the Hāmākua Coast.
+Small villages blessed with enviable views and more waterfalls than you can count, including the famous ‘Akaka Falls, make the drive worth the trip.
 South of Hilo lies the rural district of Pahoa, whose frequent lava flows continue to change its topography.
-The artist-friendly rainforest hamlet of Volcano provides most of the lodging and dining options for explorers of sprawling Hawai‘i Volcanoes National Park (nps.gov/havo), which straddles the lightly populated Puna and Ka‘ū districts to the south and west of Hilo.
+The artist-friendly rainforest hamlet of Volcano provides most of the lodging and dining options for explorers of the sprawling Hawai‘i Volcanoes National Park (nps.gov/havo).

 HISTORY